alessandrocolinucci/covid19/readme.md

 ### Backend

-This application lives on top of [covid19 Api](https://covid19api.com/).
+This application lives on top of [About Corona Api](https://about-corona.net/).